Texas Deputy 'Ambushed' During 'Routine Traffic Stop,' Say Police

 — HCSOTexas (@HCSOTexas) September 27, 2019

 Multiple police agencies responded to the shooting.
-Deputies distributed photos of the shooter from Dahliwal dash camera to assist in the search for the shooting suspect.
+Deputies distributed photos of the shooter obtained from Dhaliwal’s patrol vehicle dash camera to assist in the search for the shooting suspect.
 A deputy found the suspect at a business near the shooting, Major Lee stated.

 The suspect appeared nervous and appeared to match the photos distributed by police.
 The deputy took the suspect and a female passenger from his vehicle into custody.
-Deputies found what is believed to be the murder weapon in the same parking lot as where they found the suspect.
+Deputies found what is believed to be the murder weapon in the same parking lot where they found the suspect.
+Officials said both suspects are talking with homicide detectives.

-A LifeFlight helicopter aircrew transported Deputy Dahliwal to a trauma center where he later died from his wounds, Harris County Sheriff Ed Gonzalez said in a tweet.
+A LifeFlight helicopter aircrew transported Deputy Dhaliwal to a trauma center where he later died from his wounds, Harris County Sheriff Ed Gonzalez said in a tweet.

 Words of praise for Deputy Dhaliwal came forward immediately.
-A practicing Sikh, Deputy Dahliwal became the first Sikh law enforcement officer in the United States to be allowed to wear his Sikh turbin and beard while on duty and in uniform.
+A practicing Sikh, Deputy Dhaliwal reportedly became the first Sikh law enforcement officer in the United States to wear his Sikh turbin and beard while on duty and in uniform.

 Deputy Sandeep Dhaliwal beamed with pride when then-Sheriff @AdrianGarciaHTX announced he could wear his Sikh turbin and a beard while on duty. #hounews pic.twitter.com/BN3wnqYoCP